Matchstick Weavings, 2025

 Photography: Places on Film ongoing explorations in slowness and depth

 For the last twenty five years, I have toted around a 1958 Rollexflex with a 3.5 Tessar Zeiss lens.
 Working in film and with a waist level viewfinder creates a slowness and connection to my subject matter, adding a layer of thought and depth to the work, in contrast to the fast paced nature of my work with digital cameras.
 I build on that in my choices of subject matter, exposure and settings and in the choices I make to actually slow down and choose to shoot.
-I use it when I travel abroad, and the camera itself is a community builder with strangers approaching, either curious or to share a story surrounding their own memories of Rollei.
-In this particular shoot, It was 2021 and swirling deep in the pandemic fallout of anxiety and mental health crisis.
-My family and another family went midsummer to a local river to pan for gold, as this particular spot has veins running through it, and the mountains have been searched for the last two centuries.
-Always enamored with Sally Mann’s imagery of her children, especially the water imagery, I brought my camera to capture the refraction of water on the children’s gangly limbs.
-There is connection in the land and in the water and in the shared experiences of friendship.
+I also use it when I travel, and the camera itself is a community builder with strangers approaching, either curious or to share a story surrounding their own memories of similar cameras.
+I love how the camera and what it represents is an object of art and aesthetic experience, as well as evoking nostalgia or another way of life, which there seems to be a universal longing for.